hemashushu/hemashushu.github.io/src/content/posts/2022-10-31-building-a-modern-computer-system-from-scratch-step-by-step/index.en.md

 This series will use the RISC-V instruction set as the target architecture for learning and implementation, the reasons for choosing RISC-V are.

-- It's relatively a simple instruction set, which makes it possible to implement our own "minimal working" compiler and processor.
+- It's relatively a simple instruction set, which makes it possible to implement your own "minimal working" compiler and processor.

 - There are a large number of relevant open source tools and documentation.
-Using tools to check and verify that our "work" is correct, which is important for both learning and implementing.
+Using tools to check and verify that your "work" is correct, which is important for both learning and implementing.

-- Finally, if we make a product, we don't need to worry about the licensing issues.
+- Finally, if you make a product, you don't need to worry about the licensing issues.

 ## Introduction

 The knowledge of computer systems is very large, it is the accumulation of thousands of the world's best engineers over the decades, both the width and depth of knowledge are almost close to the limits of the human brain.
-It can even be said that it is the work of a group of people who are "far beyond our current era". _Hemashushu_ certainly know that we can not simply complete through a few articles.
+It can even be said that it is the work of a group of people who are "far beyond our current era". _Hemashushu_ certainly know that it is impossible to complete through a few articles.
 So I'm going to write four series, each series contains several parts, each part contains several of chapters, a total of about a hundred long articles 😅.

 The main content of this series can be described in one sentence: **Learning existing tools and systems, making your own tools, building a new system**.

 ![content](images/content.en.png)

-The number of topics is very large, but you don't have to worry about it is too difficult to achieve.
-Because in each part we will only get to the basics, that is, the level that just works.
+The topic is very large, but you don't have to worry about it is too difficult to achieve.
+Because in each part you will only get to the level that just works.
 What's more, each small part of the system technology is surprisingly easy to learn if you take it out separately.
 So just follow step by step and you won't get stuck in the process.

 But I also balance "simplicity" and "practicality", so that each "small project" has its own value.
 Modern mainstream computer systems have heavy historical burden, for example, GCC is more than thirty years old, as well as the Linux kernel has been developed for thirty years, which makes it very difficult for the newcomer to read, understand, modify and expand, and many new ideas cannot be integrated.
 Our system, on the other hand, because it starts from scratch and has no burden at all, will be relatively simple and easy to implement, and some problems can be solved from the root, new ideas (which are not actually new, just because few people know about them) can be integrated without any worries.
 Some features: